faizanzafar40/faizanzafar40.github.io/_posts/2013-06-15-seo-project.md

 <div markdown="0"><a href="/www.winshosting.com.pdf" class="btn">Download report for winshosting.com</a></div><div markdown="0"><a href="/pakservers.com.pdf" class="btn">Download report for pakservers.com</a></div>

-Since I didn't use Git or any other versioning control software when developing this, uploading source code on Github now isn't that beneficial I think.
-I'll upload the complete source code in .zip format as soon as I get some free time.
+Unfortunately I took down the actual demonstration website Webtimize.me last year due to hosting costs.
+I'll try to configure the project files on my XAMPP stack and record a video demonstration for this post.
+But in any case I'll upload the complete source code in .zip format here as soon as I get some free time.
 Explore the code as much as you want but if anyone wants to extend this, kindly let me know first.
 At that point I could create a repo from which one can fork.
 {: .notice}

+The post date has been modified to refer to the project completion date and not the actual publishing date {: .notice}